ISniffPixels/midnightmacabre/README.md

 ```

 `classList` is used to apply classes that change the state of elements and create changes in color schemes, and light switch "slide" animations. localStorage window object sets "light-theme" into memory upon click event action, and when you leave and return to the website, localStorage window object gets the stored state you last left the website in.
+Conditionals if statements are used to detect the the "enabled", and "disabled" state of the stored information into local storage, and checks to if there's a match to the "light-theme" CSS property values before properly initiating the `enableLightToggle` and `disableLightToggle` functions to make the color scheme changes.